 - If the math works, we’ll offer you an advance of 10 to 20% of what we think your case’s value is.

-Check out our to get a better understanding of what pre-settlement funding is and how it works.
+Check out our “What is pre-settlement funding and how does it work?” video to get a better understanding of what pre-settlement funding is and how it works.

-You can also visit the Bridgeway Legal Funding website’s to learn more about this process.
+You can also visit the Bridgeway Legal Funding website’s “How pre-settlement funding works section” to learn more about this process.

 How long does the pre-settlement advance process take?